Victory Day Parades: Parades held in recognized nations

 Ukraine, as the second-largest former Soviet republic in terms of population, used to have some of the largest and most frequent victory parades.
 The first official proposal to celebrate Victory Day with a parade appeared at a meeting of the Central Committee of the Communist Party of Ukraine on 27 March 1945.
-The first military parade since the liberation of Kyiv was held on International Workers Day (1 May), being dubbed in the local media as a "Victory Parade".
-The parade took place on Korolenko Street (now Vladimirskaya).
+The first military parade since the liberation of Kyiv was held on International Workers' Day (1 May), being dubbed in the local media as a "Victory Parade".
+The parade took place on Korolenko Street (now Vladimirska).
 During the latter half of the Ukrainian SSR's existence, parades were held in 1965 and 1990, with the planned 1985 parade being cancelled.

-After independence in 1991, the first parade was held in 1995 to celebrate the golden jubilee, and was held again in 2001, 2010, and 2011 until the last formal parade took place in 2013.
-Parades have also been held on a regular basis in the cities of Odessa, Kharkiv, and Lviv, usually taking the form of a small march past nowadays rather than a full ceremony.
-From 2010 to 2013 Kharkiv's Freedom Square hosted an annual parade with the participation of the troops of the Kharkiv Garrison, military academies located in Kharkiv and troops from Russia.
+After independence in 1991, the first parade was held in 1995 to celebrate the golden jubilee of the Victory in Europe, and was held again in 2001, 2010, and 2011 until the last formal parade took place in 2013.
+All of these were held along the area of Maidan Nezalezhnosti with the mobile column stationed on Khreshchatyk Street.
+Parades have also been held on a regular basis in the cities of Odesa, Kharkiv, and Lviv, usually taking the form of a small march past nowadays rather than a full ceremony.
+From 2010 to 2013 Kharkiv's Freedom Square hosted an annual parade with the participation of the troops of the Kharkov Garrison, military academies located in Kharkiv and troops from Russia.

 The planned parade was cancelled for the first time in 2014 by order of the Kyiv City State Administration in light of the start Russo-Ukrainian War and the holiday's Russian connotations.

+In 2023 9 May as a public holiday was canceled and henceforth the end of the Second World War in Ukraine is celebrated on the Day of Remembrance and Victory over Nazism in World War II 1939 – 1945 on 8 May.

-Although Victory Day as a holiday has been altered completely and was recreated as a completely different national holiday following the events of the 2013-14 Euromaidan (known today as the Victory Day over Nazism in World War II), many Ukrainians still honor veterans in the traditional Victory Day style in terms of protocol.
-Only in the separatist-controlled parts of Donetsk and Luhansk oblasts, since 2015, do the people completely celebrate the traditional Victory Day parades with military vehicles and soldiers marching past the main squares of the two cities, which are televised events and are also livestreamed online.
+(For many now in Ukraine, May 9, since 2023 marked as Europe Day, is also the commemorative date of the first ever Ukrainian military parade in modern history, a historic joint Polish Armed Forces and Ukrainian People's Army parade held to mark the 1920 liberation of the capital during the Polish-Soviet War and the Ukrainian War of Independence, the only parade of the Ukrainian People's Republic during its short history.)
+Only in the separatist-controlled parts of Donetsk and Luhansk oblasts of the country, since 2015, do the people completely celebrate the traditional Victory Day parades with military vehicles and servicemen and women marching past the main squares of the two cities.